And I passed by thee, and saw thee:

 Psalm 87, 5

 Mary was perceived to be the spouse of the Holy Spirit by not only having begotten Jesus together with Him through supernatural means but also by having cooperated with Him in providing spiritual life to the human race.
 They cooperated as all husbands and wives do in giving life to their children.
 By consenting to conceive and bear Jesus through the activity of the Holy Spirit, Mary brought the living Source of all grace into the world.
 The early Church Fathers perceived Mary to be the new Eve, the spiritual “mother of all the living.”
 Concerning the incarnation and virgin birth, St. Irenaeus writes: “The Word will become flesh, and the Son of God the son of man: The Pure One opening purely that pure womb, which generates men unto God” (Against Heresies, lV.33.12).
 Mary’s womb was made pure by the Holy Spirit, for it was selected to physically carry and nourish the holy Son of God, and spiritually His brethren (Rom 8:29).
-We who are regenerated through the baptismal water in the womb of the font are a new creation and children of the new Adam by being the seed of the free promised woman (Gen 3:15).
+We who are regenerated through the baptismal water in the womb of the font are a new creation and children of the new Adam by being the seed of the free promised woman (Genesis 3:15).

 Finally, the early Church Father St. Cyril of Jerusalem believed that Mary’s chastity and purity of heart reached the culminating point of her virginity when the Holy Spirit had overshadowed her, and she carried Jesus in her womb for nine months.
 And so, these nine months redounded to her glory and made her the perfect model of virginity.
 All her children who are reborn in Christ through the cleansing and regenerating water of baptism must emulate that immaculate heart of their mother in their lives.
 By doing so, they emulate the purity and righteousness of her firstborn Son and their brethren Jesus.
 St. Cyril writes: “It became Him who is most pure … to have come forth from a pure bridal chamber” (Catechetical Lecture 12).
 The Church Father implicitly taught that all those who are born of the Spirit are Mary’s offspring as well, having come forth from a pure bridal chamber together with Jesus.
-“Flesh gives birth to flesh, but the Spirit gives birth to spirit” (Jn 3:6).
+“Flesh gives birth to flesh, but the Spirit gives birth to spirit” (John 3:6).
 Mary would have defiled the bridal chamber if she had had marital relations with her husband Joseph.
-His seed, tainted by original sin, would have desecrated the holy sanctuary of her womb – the sacred dwelling place of God incarnate (Isa 7:14).
+His seed, tainted by original sin, would have desecrated the holy sanctuary of her womb – the sacred dwelling place of God incarnate (Isaiah 7:14).

 All Jesus’ brethren, who proceed from the same pure womb untouched by the seed of Adam and are born of the Spirit, shall not perish as new creations in Christ.
 It is the Spirit who gives birth to the spirit and new life to all who are re-created in the Spirit through Mary’s pure womb.
 All Mary’s offspring must weave for themselves the holy flesh of their Virgin Mother by cooperating with the Holy Spirit and His divine grace.
 This is all part of the creative aspect of the conjugal union between the Holy Spirit and our Blessed Mother.
 St. Epiphanius reminds us that “the whole human race proceeds from Eve; but it is from Mary that Life was truly born to the world, so that by giving birth to the Living One, Mary might also become the Mother of all the living” (Against Eighty Heresies 78, 9).